bigtimebuddy/pi-cobalt/README.md

 # pi-cobalt

 This project started after I adopted a new puppy, Cobalt.
 My girlfriend, being a scientist, wanted a way to track the times when the puppy peed, pooped, went for a walk or was feed.
-I hooked up a Rasberry Pi Zero W to a few buttons and then created this NodeJS app to send events to a Google Calendar.
+I hooked up a Rasberry Pi Zero W to a few buttons and then created this NodeJS app to send events to IFTTT.

 ## Hardware